-Here at Selz, our job is to simplify the process of selling products online; from starting a new store to optimizing, growing, and diversifying over time.
+Here at Selz, our job is to make the process of selling products online simple and powerful; from starting a new store to optimizing, growing, and diversifying over time.

 5 Secrets to Selling Products Online